-Graphic Design and Computer Art
+Graphic Design

 There are three divisions; Beginner (Grades 3-5), Intermediate (Grades 6-8) and Advanced (Grades 9-12).
-Youth are to use a software program to create or design an item that requires graphic design or artistry.
+Youth are to use a software program to create or design an item that requires graphic design.
 The name of the software and version is to be included with the exhibit.
 Exhibits are to be age/grade appropriate.
 Ideas include, but are not limited to, the following:

 - Logo design

 - T-shirt or apparel screen printing design

 - Promotional brochure

 - Marketing materials

-- Computer generated art

 - Computer altered photographs/images Photographs taken by the 4-H member and altered by the 4-H member using a computer are to be entered in the Photography project as a creative/experimental exhibit.
 Youth must obtain permission from the owner before altering someone else's photograph/image and include a copy of that permission with the exhibit to insure there is no copyright violation.